aftabalammansoori/Netflix-Analytics-Dashboard/README.md

 - **Optimized Power BI dashboard** with **30% faster refresh times**, leveraging **advanced DAX calculations and data modeling** to track **release trends, genre distribution, and audience segmentation** for data-driven insights. 🚀

-Would you like insights on **trend visualization ideas for Power BI**? 📊🚀